-Rebrandly | Custom URL Shortener, Branded Link Management, API
+TERMS OF USE

 You will not include any Personal Data inside any Service applications and/or any URL/link created by you using the Services.
 It is your responsibility to notify Rebrandly in advance should you include or wish to include any Personal Data in any URL/link you create by using the Services or in any part of the Service application.

+You shall not use, and we do not consent to the use of, our site, or any data published by, or contained in, or accessible via, our site or any services provided via, or in relation to, our site for the purposes of developing, training, fine-tuning or validating any AI system or model.

+This clause will not apply insofar as (but only to the extent that) we are unable to exclude or limit text or data mining or web scraping activity by contract under the laws which are applicable to us.

-The Site contains hyperlinks to third-party websites (collectively, "Third-Party Sites").
+The Site contains integrations including those with domain search providers and hyperlinks to third-party websites (collectively, "Third-Party Sites").
 You acknowledge and agree that Third-Party Sites may have different privacy policies, terms and conditions, and/or user guides and business practices than us, and you further acknowledge and agree that your use of such Third-Party Sites is governed by the respective Third-Party Site privacy policy, terms and conditions, and/or user guides.
-Rebrandly is not responsible for and makes no representations or warranties concerning the contents or privacy policies, or practices of any Third-Party Sites or any link contained in a Third-Party Site.
+You alone are responsible for your compliance with such policies, terms and conditions and/or user guides.
+Rebrandly is not responsible for and makes no representations or warranties concerning the compatibility, suitability, contents or privacy policies, or practices of any Third-Party Sites or any link contained in a Third-Party Site.
 We provide links to the Third-Party Sites to you as a convenience only and is not intended as and should not be construed as an endorsement or recommendation by us of the Third-Party Site or its content.
 YOU AGREE THAT WE WILL NOT, UNDER ANY CIRCUMSTANCES, BE RESPONSIBLE OR LIABLE, DIRECTLY OR INDIRECTLY, FOR ANY GOODS, SERVICES, INFORMATION, RESOURCES, AND/OR CONTENT AVAILABLE ON OR THROUGH ANY THIRD-PARTY SITES AND/OR THIRD-PARTY DEALINGS OR COMMUNICATIONS, OR FOR ANY HARM RELATED THERETO, OR ANY DAMAGES OR LOSSES CAUSED OR ALLEGED TO BE CAUSED BY OR IN CONNECTION WITH YOUR USE OR RELIANCE ON THE CONTENT OR BUSINESS PRACTICE OF ANY THIRD PARTY.

 You are solely responsible for determining the suitability of the Services for your use.
 You assume sole responsibility for results obtained from the Services and/or the Documentation by you and for conclusions drawn from such use.